Trump Floating Terrorist Label For Mexican Cartels Brings Fears Of Drone Strikes

 The State Department maintains the list of designated foreign terrorist organizations.

-When a group is added to the list, a member of the group cannot enter the U.S. Bank and financial institutions that do business with the group can face penalties.
-And Americans who provide "material support or resources" to the listed group can face criminal prosecution.
+When a group is added to the list, its members cannot enter the United States.
+Bank and financial institutions that do business with the group can face penalties.
+And Americans who provide "material support or resources" to it can face criminal prosecution.

 Mexico-U.S. relations already strained over trade talks